username1565/signatum-source/README.md

 _____________________________________________________________________
 Changes from username1565:

-- addnode list from here: https://bitcointalk.org/index.php?topic=2303471.msg27987662#msg27987662

-Also I have HFS server there: 42k5tcpg7bhjjaze.onion and this working in Tor Browser.
+I have HFS server there: 42k5tcpg7bhjjaze.onion and this working in Tor Browser.

 You can also open this from the Internet - here: